-- a.
-Access to all information of which we are aware that is relevant to the preparation and fair presentation of the financial statements, such as records, documentation, and other matters; - b.
-Additional information that you have requested from us for the purpose of the audits; - c.
-Unrestricted access to persons within the Authority from whom you determined it necessary to obtain audit evidence; and - d.
-Minutes of the meetings of the Board of Trustees, or summaries of actions of recent meetings for which minutes have not yet been prepared. - 17.
-All transactions have been recorded in the accounting records and are reflected in the financial statements. - 18.
-We have disclosed to you the results of our assessment of risk that the financial statements may be materially misstated as a result of fraud. - 19.
+- 16. All transactions have been recorded in the accounting records and are reflected in the financial statements. - 17.
+We have disclosed to you the results of our assessment of risk that the financial statements may be materially misstated as a result of fraud. - 18.
 We have no knowledge of allegations of fraud or suspected fraud affecting the Authority's financial statements involving: - a.
 Management. - b.
-Employees who have significant roles in the internal control. - c.
-Others where the fraud could have a material effect on the financial statements. - 20.
-We have no knowledge of any allegations of fraud or suspected fraud affecting the Authority's financial statements received in communications from employees, former employees, analysts, regulators, or others. - 21.
-We have no knowledge of noncompliance or suspected noncompliance with laws and regulations whose effects should be considered when preparing the financial statements. - 22.
-We have disclosed to you all known actual or possible litigation and claims whose effects should be considered when preparing the financial statements. - 23.
-We have disclosed to you the identity of the Authority's related parties and all related-party relationships and transactions of which we are aware.
+Employees who have significant roles in internal control. - c.
+Others where the fraud could have a material effect on the financial statements. - 19.
+We have no knowledge of any allegations of fraud or suspected fraud affecting the Authority's financial statements received in communications from employees, former employees, analysts, regulators, short sellers, or others. - 20.
+We have no knowledge of noncompliance or suspected noncompliance with laws and regulations whose effects were considered when preparing the financial statements. - 21.
+We are not aware of any pending or threatened litigation and claims whose effects should be considered when preparing the financial statements. - 22.
+We have disclosed to you the identity of the Authority's related parties and all the related-party relationships and transactions of which we are aware. - 23.
+We are aware of no significant deficiencies, including material weaknesses, in the design or operation of internal controls that could adversely affect the Authority's ability to record, process, summarize and report financial data. - 24.
+We are aware of no communications from regulatory agencies concerning noncompliance with, or deficiencies in, financial reporting practices. - 25.

-- 24. We are aware of no significant deficiencies, including material weaknesses, in the design or operation of internal controls that could adversely affect the Authority's ability to record, process, summarize, and report financial data. - 25.
-There have been no communications from regulatory agencies concerning noncompliance with, or deficiencies in, financial reporting practices. - 26.
-During the course of your audits, you may have accumulated records containing data that should be reflected in our books and records.
-All such data have been so reflected.
-Accordingly, copies of such records in your possession are no longer needed by us. - 27.
-We agree with the findings of specialists in evaluating our other postemployment benefit cost and the pension liability and have adequately considered the qualifications of the specialists in determining the amounts and disclosures used in the financial statements and underlying accounting records.
-We did not give or cause any instructions to be given to specialists with respect to the values or amounts derived in an attempt to bias their work, and we are not otherwise aware of any matters that have had an effect on the independence or objectivity of the specialists. - 28.
 During the course of your audits, you may have accumulated records containing data that should be reflected in our books and records.
 All such data have been so reflected.
 Accordingly, copies of such records in your possession are no longer needed by us.